19 Gift Ideas for Kids With Sensory Needs

 1. Rope ladder — You can hang this from the ceiling of your child’s room, and it swings freely while your child climbs up.
 It can be challenging and still exciting.

 3. Kids’ pod swing chair — He is outgrowing this, but he really enjoyed it.
 The best part about this is it can swing in any direction.
-On top of that, you can twist the whole thing around and release it for a fun spin for your child.
+On top of that, you can twist the whole thing around and release it for a fun spin for your child with sensory needs.

 4. Trampoline — Well, the benefits of this toy are probably known to everyone.
 It’s a must-have for those days when their energy seems to be infinite and unending.
 This trampoline can be the best tool to release some of it.

-5. Spinning/rocking chair — This could be a simple rocking chair, or an office chair, or a fancier one found in IKEA that looks like a capsule.
-The spinning and rocking are some of my son’s favorite movements, and these could be something they would love to spend their time on.
+5. Spinning/rocking chair — This could be a simple rocking chair, or an office chair, or a fancier one that looks like a capsule.
+The spinning and rocking fulfills an important sensory need for my child; many kids on the autism spectrum love to rock and spin as a form of stimming.

 6. Exercise ball — We stumbled onto the advantage of this by chance.
 I found my son bouncing on my exercise ball while watching his rhymes.
 The combination of music and movement can keep him engaged for a long time (and can give me a much-needed break).
 A win-win situation for both of us.